theworksofvon/nats-mcp/README.md

 - **Creds String**: Set `NATS_CREDS` to the contents of your creds file (as a string).
 - **No authentication**: If none of the above are set, NatsMCP will connect without authentication.

-You can also pass these options programmatically if you use the `connectNats` helper in your own code.

 ### Running the Server

 - **Local (stdio) mode (default, no express required):**